grn-x/Q12PresentationTestSuiteSample/readme.md

-# MathUtils Test Suite Demonstration
+# Sample Test Suite Demonstration

-This repository created in an effort to demonstrate my CS classmates the importance of test suites in software development by simulating a possible behavior of methods before and after refactoring.
+This repository was created in an effort to demonstrate my CS classmates the importance of test suites in software development by simulating a possible behavior of methods before and after refactoring.
 That is inducing an artificial bug into the post refractor method, and watching the JTestSuite discover it.

 ## Project Overview